-Raised in Newcastle-under-Lyme, I read English Language and Literature at Corpus Christi College, Oxford, winning a College Scholarship and graduating in 2006, before going on to complete an MLitt in Film Journalism (with Film Theory) at Glasgow University in 2008.
-After working as a freelance culture journalist and online editor in the art-publishing sector, whilst preparing a research project on Deleuzean affects and anti-Francoist aesthetic subversion in 1970s Spanish alternative cinema, I then briefly pursued part-time Mphi/Dphil research in post-Communist Polish cinema and temporality before training to be, and working as, a support worker and project co-ordinator for 3 years in London.
-In 2016 I switching my primary academic focus back towards Literature and completed an MA in English Literature at Keele University.
+I was raised in Newcastle-under-Lyme, read English Language and Literature at Oxford University, graduating in 2006, before going on to complete an MLitt in Film Journalism (with Film Theory) at Glasgow University in 2008.
+After working as a freelance culture journalist and online editor in the art-publishing sector, whilst preparing a research project on Deleuzean affects and anti-Francoist aesthetic subversion in 1970s Spanish alternative cinema, I then briefly pursued part-time MPhil/DPhil research in post-Communist Polish cinema and temporality before training to be, and working as, a support worker and project co-ordinator for 3 years in London.
+In 2016 I switched my primary academic focus back towards Literature and completed an MA in English Literature at Keele.

 During my Masters I looked to develop a number of new critical lines, including mapping Deleuzean-inflected ontologies of Braidotti and Jane Bennett into literary theory in order to develop the category of ‘Deleuzean enchanted-realist ecocriticism’.
-My dissertation read several works of contemporary literature concerned with working-class milieus, including Lisa Blower’s Sitting Ducks, Anthony Cartwright’s Iron Towns and Martin Amis’ Lionel Asbo through a framework which rethought the later-work of Raymond Williams within a post-Derridean Haunt-ology to explore literary accounts of class-based ‘residual’ and ‘emergent’ practices, bodies and spaces in the context of dyschronia, theories of memory and the collapse of class-based political projects (with particular attention to the work of Mark Fisher, and Owen Hatherley’s post-Benjaminian readings of industrial ruins and modernist architecturally-embodied imaginaries).
+My dissertation read several works of contemporary literature concerned with working-class milieus, including Lisa Blower’s Sitting Ducks, Anthony Cartwright’s Iron Towns, and Martin Amis’ Lionel Asbo, through a framework which rethought the later-work of Raymond Williams within a post-Derridean Haunt-ology to explore literary accounts of class-based ‘residual’ and ‘emergent’ practices.
+This paid particular attention to the work of Mark Fisher, as well as readings of industrial ruins and modernist architecturally-embodied imaginaries.

 Research and scholarship

 It seeks to consider class as constituted by memories, positions, cultural sediments and economic transitions as well as partially permeable and fungible, thus taking in a variety of class-subjectivities around work, creativity, gender, ethnicity and political emancipation.
 The study explores ethics of representation (after Emmanuel Levinas, and Derek Attridge on literature’s ‘peculiar’ event, as well as Nicholas Royle’s ‘veering’) and accounts of agency within a broadly (post)post structuralist framework which seeks to fulfil David Punter’s claim for the ‘haunt’ as the ‘most material’ ways of seeing things within contemporary space.
-It looks to do so through an approach that fuses work on ‘difference’ and liminality with a cultural materialist framework to perceive class-subjects in relation to the spatial-temporal post-crash austerity environment - along with a perceived wider-crisis in neoliberalism- and discover new equivalents of Ian Haywood’s archetypical ‘working-class realism’.
-In the process it will approach performativity and virtualization in the context of Claire Colebrook’s poststructuralist revival of irony (after Linda Hutcheon), Alison Lee and Lynn Wells’s work on anxiety and the attempted recuperation, through literature, of historical-narrative in post-modern milieus.
+It looks to do so through an approach that fuses work on ‘difference’ and liminality with a cultural materialist framework to perceive class-subjects in relation to the spatialtemporal post-crash austerity environment - along with a perceived wider-crisis within neoliberalism- and discover new equivalents of Ian Haywood’s archetypical ‘working-class realism’.
 It also draws upon my earlier Masters-study readings of the grotesque and collectively subversive in the light of the liminal relationship between ‘haunting’ and ‘possession’ in spectral materiality and subjectivities.
-This study specifically engages with the most contemporary treatments of working-class literary subjectivity, including the post-Williamsian postcolonial frame of Sonali Perera (2014) , John Lavelle’s post-Foucaultian reading of working-class literature (2014) and the anti-work autonomist literary subjectivities explored by Roberto del Valle Alcala (2016).
+This study specifically engages with the most contemporary treatments of working-class literary subjectivity, including the post-Williamsian postcolonial frame of Sonali Perera (2014) , John Lavelle’s post-Foucaultian reading of working-class literature (2014) and the anti-work autonomist literary subjectivities explored by Roberto del Valle Alcala (2016), among others.

 I am keen to hear from anyone interested in collaborating, whether fellow English-Literature researchers or those outside of Literary Studies looking to engage in interdisciplinary work, especially around the areas of psychogeography, representations of the working-class in contemporary culture or relationships between institutions (social services, educational institutions, benefit agencies) and the working-class, as well as work around the creation of new spaces through art or emergent practices and the formation of new political imaginaries.
-Beyond this I am also interested in how teaching and assessment methods in the Humanities deal with Mental Health and Neuro-diversity.
-Finally, I would also be interested in co-developing university-community projects around place and working-class themed storytelling, place-writing and showcasing of community-work as well as activism.
+I would also be interested in codeveloping university- community projects around place and working-class themed storytelling, place-writing and showcasing of community-work as well as activism.

-- 'Class, Raymond Williams and the Empty Coffin': Residual and Emergent Practices in the novels Sitting Ducks, Lionel Asbo and Iron Towns (2017)
+Thesis: ‘Class, Raymond Williams and the Empty Coffin': Residual and Emergent Practices in working-class literature with reference to the novels Sitting Ducks, Lionel Asbo and Iron Towns (2017).
+Draft available on https://keele.academia.edu/MartinGoodhead